General Institutional Information

 Request an amendment of their educational records to ensure that the records are not inaccurate,

 Consent to disclosure of personally identifiable information contained in their educational records,

 File with the U.S. Department of Education a complaint regarding an alleged violation under the FERPA act or its implementing regulations, The department’s address is Family Policy Compliance Office; U.S. Department of Education; 400 Maryland Avenue, S.W.; Washington, DC 20202-4605.

 Obtain a copy of the School’s student records policy (see below)

-Tuition at the Miami campus is currently $16,107.
+Tuition at the Miami campus is currently $18,495 for Radio and Television Broadcasting and Hispanic Media Broadcasting.
+The tuition for emphasis programs is currently $12,175.
 Tuition charges are divided evenly between the three quarters.
 All students also pay a $125 Enrollment Fee.
 Books and lab fees are included in tuition charges.
-Students ordinarily pay less than $50 for necessary supplies.
-In addition to this, students are required to purchase headphones which could cost between $20 -$150.
 The Cost of Attendance used for all students at the campus, which includes indirect costs such as room and board, transportation, personal expenses, and loan fees, as well as the direct costs (tuition, fees, supplies) is shown below:

 Refund Policy, Requirements for Withdrawal and for the Return of Title IV, HEA Financial Aid